Robinhood warns on risks of AI agents executing stock trades

 AFBytes Brief

-Robinhood now offers AI agents capable of placing trades without direct user input.
-The company cautions that the feature carries significant risk.
+Robinhood launched AI agents capable of placing stock trades without direct user confirmation.
+The company noted that the feature carries significant risk for users.

 Why this matters